-Wise, J.
+WISE, Judge.

-{¶1} Appellant Selective Insurance Company ("Selective") appeals the decision of the Court of Common Pleas, Muskingum County, which found, upon summary judgment,

-Appellee Eddie Wilson ("Wilson") entitled to coverage for physical injuries under both a commercial auto policy and a commercial umbrella policy issued by Selective.
+{¶1} Appellant Selective Insurance Company ("Selective") appeals from the judgment of the Court of Common Pleas, Muskingum County, which found, upon summary judgment, appellee Eddie Wilson ("Wilson") entitled to coverage for physical injuries under both a commercial auto policy and a commercial umbrella policy issued by Selective.
 The relevant facts leading to this appeal are as follows.

-{Q} On February 24, 2001, Appellee Wilson was injured in a car-pedestrian accident as he walked out of a bar in Zanesville, Ohio.
+{¶2} On February 24, 2001, appellee Wilson was injured in a car-pedestrian accident as he walked out of a bar in Zanesville, Ohio.
 At the time of the accident, Wilson's wife, Serena Wilson, was employed by Buckeye Motor Lodge.
 Buckeye held a commercial auto policy and a commercial umbrella policy issued by Selective.
-The policy period for both policies ran from June 1, 2000 to June 1, 2001.
+The policy period for both policies ran from June 1, 2000, to June 1, 2001.